rrigato/architecture/eloquent_javascript/third_edition.md

   - focus/blur = when user moves from or to the browser tab/window
   - load = fires when the document/image is loaded
   - beforeunload = fires before the page is closed to prevent user from losing work

+# web_design_and_ajax

+- Draw a site map on a paper where every page is represented
+- Sketch the information needed for each page on a piece of paper before beginning the design

+- Keep your primary navigation bar the same across all of the content on your site

+- When the browser comes across a ```html <script>``` tag it will stop processing the page and wait for the script to finish processing